 While this month is designated Pastor Appreciation Month, every month should be filled with appreciation for the selfless and sacrificial service minister provide every day of the year.
 (Having a day off from being a pastor is like having a day off from a pregnancy!)

-So, from someone who has spent forty years in ministry, here are Top ten ways to appreciate your pastor this month—and every month: (Feel free to add more in the comment section.)
+So, from someone who has spent forty years in ministry, here are Top ten ways to appreciate pastors this month—and every month: (Feel free to add more in the comment section.)

-10. Make sure the church pays him/her well.
+10. Make sure the church pays them well.
 It’s hard to carry the cares of the church when one is wondering how to pay bills.

-9. Instead of providing a parsonage, provide a housing allowance so he/she can build up equity.
+9. Instead of providing a parsonage, provide a housing allowance so they can build up equity.
 (Too many pastors retire “homeless.”)